My One Year Old Is Awake for Hours at Night! Help Me Get Her to Sleep

 A mom named Michelle wrote in because her one year old is awake for hours at night.
 I have advice for this mom that can also help you!

 “My daughter is almost a year old.
-And for the past couple of months, wakes up during the night around 3:00am and is wide awake.
+For the past couple of months, she wakes up during the night around 3:00am and is wide awake.
 It can take up to two hours to get her to sleep again.
-We tried letting her cried out with intervals to no avail.
+We tried letting her cry it out with intervals to no avail.
 I’ve tried nursing and co-sleeping, and it doesn’t work on these nights.

 If she is co-sleeping with me, sometimes she’ll sleep until 7:30.
 So, it feels like our nights are all over the place and fairly unpredictable.
-I just don’t know what to do with that two hour wake up and how to get her the sleeps she actually needs.
-If I leave the room, she screams and cries, but nothing seems to help, expect holding her or padding her until she eventually tires again.
+I just don’t know what to do with that two hour wake up and how to get her the sleep she actually needs.
+If I leave the room, she screams and cries, but nothing seems to help, except holding her or patting her until she eventually tires again.

 She is still having two naps a day, usually an hour between 9:00 and 10:00am and half an hour around 2:00pm.
 Help!”

 Michelle gave me quite a bit of information about why her one year old is awake for hours during the night.
 I’ll address: